Ecopsyched! is a nature-based storytelling project that celebrates our wild connections.

 Ecopsyched!’s adventure artist, Lisa B, produces video and podcast episodes to kindle creative nature connections through storytelling that inspire outdoor appreciation.

 Stay Connected with Ecopsyched!

 Who is Ecopsyched!?

-Lisa B has a B.A. in Visual Communications and a Master's Degree in Expressive Ecopsychology.
+Lisa B has a B.A. in Visual Communications and an M.A. in Expressive Ecopsychology.
 When she's not recording, she's designing, painting, hiking, traveling, playing, and exploring all the nooks of her home base near Washington, D.C.